-Property Description San Sebastian Gold Mine located two and one-half miles northwest of the city of Santa Rosa de Lima and the Pan metals extracted from this mine.
+San Sebastian Gold Mine located two and one-half miles northwest of the city of Santa Rosa de Lima and the Pan American Highway.
+Mineral concession consisting of 100% ownership of the precious metals extracted from this mine.
 Environmental and exploration permits have been revoked, but legal challenge is pending.

-American Highway.

-Nature of Interest Mineral concession consisting of 100% ownership of the precious whichever is higher.

-Date Interest was Acquired 1968

-Cost of Interest 5% of the gross precious metal proceeds or \$343 a month decides to perform.
+1968 5% of the gross precious metal proceeds or \$343 a month whichever is higher.
+This is dependent on the scale of production that management decides to perform.
 The amount of investment could be from \$5 million to \$100 million.

-Amount of Funds to This is dependent on the scale of production that management

-Date Mine will be Operational No estimate at this time.

-2. Modesto Mine

-Make Property Operational

-Property Description Modesto Mine located near the city of Paisnal and about 19 miles north of San Salvador, the capital city.

-Nature of Interest Land ownership through the Company's late Chairman.
+No estimate at this time.
+Modesto Mine located near the city of Paisnal and about 19 miles north of San Salvador, the capital city.
+Land ownership through the Company's late Chairman.
+September 1993 No cost for interest.
+Not applicable.
+Not applicable.

-Date Interest was Acquired September 1993

-Cost of Interest No cost for interest.

-Amount of Funds to Not applicable.

-Make Property Operational

-Date Mine will be Operational Not applicable.